Elementary First Aid

 What does STCW-95 Basic Safety Training contain?

-At South West Maritime Academy the STCW-95 course takes five days to complete.
+At South West Maritime Academy the STCW-95 course takes five days to complete, and includes your Proficiency in Security Awareness module alongside the core essential courses.
 You can book onto the full course or individual modules, but please be aware that you need to complete all four modules to get your STCW-95 Basic Training certificate.
 This however sometimes differs dependent on your role i.e although recommended to complete all four modules marine surveyors and others may only require the STCW-95 Personal Survival Techniques module otherwise known as Sea Survival.

 Should I have a STCW-95 certificate although I already hold yachting qualifications?